samstarling/blog.lawrencejones.dev/_posts/2022-03-14-most-impactful.md

 performance reasons lost wind, and only reappeared a couple of years later in a different guise.

-That was short-term, but QueCommit's longevity amazed me.
+That was short-term, but QueCommit's longevity surprised me.

 As GC continued to grow, QueCommit became the go-to solution for scaling these batch jobs.
 I'd since moved into the SRE team and no longer worked on the app,